 If you want to know more detail or like some of my e-product utilities, why not take a chance and purchase them?
 In fact, there’s no risk at all as I provide a full money back guarantee plus a 30-day email support to help you through the learning curve (which is not really too steep!).

-Once again, a big thank you to all for visiting my Microsoft Access database blog 🙂
+Once again, a big thank you to all for visiting my MS Access database blog 🙂

 Microsoft Access Database: Should We Be Using Calculated Table Fields